tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 Perform the following:

 * Explain to students that now that they've worked together to create their FinTech case studies, they should finish off with a presentation of their findings.
-Have each group present their findings to the class and give each group approximately `4-5` minutes per presentation.
+Have each group present their findings to the class and give each group approximately `2-3` minutes per presentation.

 * Have students log into their shared GitHub repository and present off of the FinTech case study content written in the `README` markdown file.

-* Make sure that all students have a say in the group presentations.
-Most likely, there will be some students who are shy when it comes to presenting -- try to bring them out of their comfort zones?
+* Watch out for idle students; make sure that all students have a say in their group presentations.

 * When presentations are finished, check the pulse of the class.
 Ask the students if they have any questions regarding the FinTech case studies and if they enjoyed their group activity.